 Stars are giant nuclear furnaces that burn hydrogen to produce helium.
 As a star burns, it’s mass increases and so does its gravitational force—causing the center to compact tighter and tighter.
 During this process, heavier elements start to form—metals like iron, gold, and zinc.
 Eventually there comes a point where the star grows so big that it’s own gravitational force causes it to implode.
 This implosion causes a supernova which sends pieces of the star all over the galaxy.

 When growing a business, remember that being large doesn’t necessarily mean being successful.
 There comes a point where the sheer mass of a company becomes too large for it to be effective.
 Like the heavy metals inside of a star, bureaucracy builds layer by layer into a large immovable crust at its core.
-And like a star that starts cooling, the company loses its ability to burn brightly, innovate and keep up with smaller competitors—until eventually revenues implode and it supernovas in glorious bankruptcy.
+And like a star that starts cooling, the company loses its ability to burn brightly, innovate and keep up with smaller competitors—until eventually it implodes under its own weight.

-Maybe the true moral of the story is that nothing lasts forever?
-But if you can help it, strive to burn brightly.
+My advice is to stay nimble and strive to burn brightly for as long as you can.
 Focus on profits and innovation, not growth for the sake of growth.
 This is one area where behaving exactly like the Universe may not be beneficial to your success.

 The Only Constant is Change